RTHKKona/RTHKKona.github.io/documents/Handburger-ToS.md

 2.  **Quote & Agreement:** I will provide a final quote based on your request.
 Full payment is required upfront before work begins.
 3.  **Project Setup:** Once payment is confirmed, I will create the initial version (v1) of your commission.
 If you purchased the Trello add-on, you will receive an invitation to a private board to track progress.
 4.  **Revisions:** The Client may provide feedback for revisions.
 The initial production (v1) is not counted as a revision.
 The "Trello + 2 Revisions" add-on covers the creation of v2 and v3 based on your feedback.
-5.  **Final Delivery:** Upon approval of the final version, I will deliver the completed files as specified.
+5.  **Final Delivery:** I will deliver the completed files as specified.
+Product is provided as-is.

 ## **3. Revisions Policy**